What Causes Varicose Veins?

-- Prolonged standing
+- Prolonged standing or sitting

+There are many treatment options for varicose veins ranging from devices, lifestyle modifications, medical procedures or surgery.
 Compression stockings (not socks) can help reduce the pressure in your leg veins, decrease the size of varicose veins and improve symptoms.
 Prescription compression stockings are designed to apply different amounts of pressure, which helps fluid circulate evenly through.

 However, compression stockings are not your only treatment option.
 Other standard outpatient treatment options include: